Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Campanulaceae

 This lovely summer flower, also known as Bats-in-the-belfry, copes well with the shady conditions beneath unmanaged hedgerows.
 The flowers are typically 35 mm across and are usually violet, but they can occasionally be white.

-In Wales we have found plenty of these lovely bellflowers in bloom beside the Llangollen Canal in late June.
+In Wales we have found plenty of these lovely bellflowers in bloom beside the Llangollen Canal, where they are usually at their best in late June.